allenchng/InsightWriting/ThinkingLikeADS.md

 ### Starting with a data set

-One of the first impulses for many people is to find a dataset online and then try to shoehorn that dataset into a problem.
+One of the first impulses for many people is to dig into a dataset to find something "interesting" or to .
 The problem here is that when you don't start with a top-down approach, you make choices that are not motivated by a problem or a user.
 It is then obvious to companies that you have not started by thinking about the business or the issue.

 ---

----

-# SCRATCH WORK

-## Avoid fixating on a technique or technology

-When working with data, the technique and technology you use should align with what best suits the problem.
-Have you ever heard someone say, "Here's some data.
-I don't care what you do, but can you make sure you use word2vec and Spark?"

-Yeah, I didn't think so either.

-### Replicating something a company already does

-The goal of an Insight project is to showcase your creativity and thoughtfulness.
-Can you identify areas of need that are not already being covered?
-Replicating an existing product or a need that is already being served does not help showcase that ability to identify new areas of exploration.

-### Starting with a data set

-One of the first impulses for many people is to find something "interesting" or "cool" about data.
-The problem here is that when you don't start with a top-down approach, you make choices that are not motivated by a problem or a user.
-It is then obvious to companies that you have not started by thinking about the business or the issue.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIxODk5NzM0MSwtNDczOTI3Mjg0LDE3ND
-Q1MDYyMDAsLTM1OTU2MzY3MywxMzU4ODUxMDY3LDI2MjcxMDU4
-Nyw2NjYyMzM3NDIsLTE2OTI5ODQwOTAsMTE2NDgxNzY3LC0xNz
-A0MjQxNTc1XX0=
+eyJoaXN0b3J5IjpbOTk3ODkyMzE3LC00NzM5MjcyODQsMTc0ND
+UwNjIwMCwtMzU5NTYzNjczLDEzNTg4NTEwNjcsMjYyNzEwNTg3
+LDY2NjIzMzc0MiwtMTY5Mjk4NDA5MCwxMTY0ODE3NjcsLTE3MD
+QyNDE1NzVdfQ==
 -->